GitItGoing/SpellsCommander/README.md

-# What is Spells?
+# What is SpellsCommander?

 Spells is a Command Line based Spell creator plugin for Minecraft 1.15.2

 This project was created because I believe that a command line interface is far easier to test, use, and allows for copy and paste of spells from other users

-# What are some features of Spells?
+# What are some features of SpellsCommander?

 Spells allows for creating, editing and deleting spells thanks to a local MySQL Database for spells.